inconsistent-dg/AC-Modding/switch-guide.md

 To launch into CFW, on the Hekate `Home` tab, select `Launch`, then select `CFW (SYSNAND)`.
 If you get an error like <span style="color:yellow">No main boot entries found...</span>, then you haven't downloaded the hekate_ipl.ini and put it in your bootloader folder.
 If this is the case, download the [hekate_ipl.ini](assets/hekate_ipl.ini) config file (open the link, right click > save page as)

 But if you don't get that error, then you're in CFW!
-You ARE gonna have to inject a payload everytime you want to enter CFW though, so remember that as soon as you turn off your switch you'll be back in normie territory.
+You ARE gonna have to inject a payload every time you want to enter CFW though, so remember that as soon as you turn off your switch you'll be back in normie territory.

 # Updating CFW